If you wish to know more about the Diploma, further information is available on the other pages of this website.

 1. Complete the Online Application Form

 The online application form is acessed by clicking on the link above.
 If you have any questions, please contact us using the contact form, or by sending us a Facebook IM.

-Please note that completing the online application form or expression of interest does not mean that you have been accepted to the course and it does not legally oblige you to do so.
+Please note that completing the online application form does not mean that you have been accepted to the course and it does not legally oblige you to do so.
 We will contact you regarding your application once you have registered, to confirm that you wish to study at the BLC.

 2. Send us your further application documents

 As part of the application process, we require you to send us a recent (English language) CV and a motivation letter (explaining your own reasons for wishing to study at the BLC).
 Please send these to this email address once you have submitted the application form (making sure that you indicate which BLC centre you are applying to – e.g. Lviv, Gdansk, Sofia, Budapest etc. Please also note that an alternative method of sending those documents has been included in your registration email).

 We use these documents to decide whether to formally offer you a place at the BLC.
 We may ask you to attend an interview if we have any doubts about your application documents.